 FEES.
 I keep this simple.
 Teaching happens at my studio in downtown Saxapahaw.
 Lessons are $60/hour (we prorate accordingly for 15/30/45-minute sessions). if this fee does not work with your budget, or give you pause in pursuing music, let's discuss it.
 I do not want money to get in the way of our having a musical relationship.

 Can you find other teachers who will charge less?
 Very likely.
 I encourage you to consider other teachers.
 A good fit is priceless.
 And, here's my shameless plug...Beyond my three college degrees (one for architecture, two for music), music is my livelihood.
 I thrive on music, it is my passion, and I am grateful every day to have opportunities to share it with all sorts of folks.
 My lifestyle is modest.
-I rent place that serves as both my studio and residence.
-I average about 30 students, kids and adults.
+I rent an inspiring place that serves as both my studio and residence.
+My average teaching load is about 30 students, kids and adults.
 I pay my bills doing work I love.
 I am healthy, happy and lucky, and I work to maintain my well-being so that I can share my joy of music with anyone who wants to do the same.

 RECITALS/PERFORMANCES.
 I encourage them for all students.
 They are opportunities, not requirements.
 I will arrange for them, usually in my studio.
 I do not charge for my time for this; consider recitals included in my fees.